krgau020/Llama2-Content-Generator/README.md

 Customization Options: Users can fine-tune the AI to suit the specific style and tone of their blog.

 LangChain for Prompt Template

+Installation----
+To get started with the Blog Generation App, follow these steps:

+# Clone the repository
+git clone <repository-url>
+cd <repository-name>

+# Install the required Python packages
+pip install -r requirements.txt

+# Download the Llama 2 model from Hugging Face
+# Place the model in the 'models' directory of your project

+# Usage
+Once you have installed the dependencies and set up the local model, you can run the app with the following command:

+streamlit run app.py